-The integral part of a workFlow is an evaluation environment which holds all objects that are created during the analysis.
+The integral part of a workflow is an evaluation environment which holds all objects that are created during the analysis.
 The structure of the whole workflow is a tree, where nodes represent link{view}s (or results of an operation) and edges represent actionItems (or the operations themselve).

-A workFlow object.
+A workFlow object for the constructor